Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/multitenancy.md

 | YOUR-NAMESPACE | The Kubernetes namespace in which your app is running

 ### Keycloak
 Each tenant requires its own Keycloak realm.
-Create the tenant-specific realm in the standard Entando-deployed Keycloak instance.
+Create the tenant-specific realm in the standard Villanova-deployed Keycloak instance.

 1. [Create a Backup of the Keycloak Realm](../devops/backing-restoring-keycloak.md)
 2. Remove the `id` attributes so Keycloak will recognize the data as new entries upon importing: